HidayatRivai2020/Python/data_type/README.md

 ## [Integer](https://github.com/HidayatRivai2020/Python/tree/main/data_type/integer.py)
 - Variable with integers number
-- can be used in arithmatic operational
+- can be used in arithmetic operations
 - underscore (_) can be used in integer and it does not change the meaning of the numbers (python 3.6 or higher)
 - scientific notation: using `e-(total_of_zero)`
 - octal numbers: using `0o(number)`
-- hexal numbers: using `0x(number)`
+- hexadecimal numbers: using `0x(number)`

 ## [Float](https://github.com/HidayatRivai2020/Python/tree/main/data_type/float.py)
 - Variable with float number
-- can be used in arithmatic operational
+- can be used in arithmetic operations
 - separated by dots (.)

 ### Floating Precision